SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Most *nix file systems are case-sensitive, but the apple ones (AFS/HFS+) are not; furthermore, windows is not case-sensitive.
 Even non-case-sensitive file systems are almost always case-preserving. fsck checks/repairs a linux filesystem.
+FUSE = Filesystem in userspace
+FUSE  is system that allows users to create their own filesystems without editing kernel code FUSE was originally developed for linux, but has been ported to other OSs such as win or mac fuse is configured in /etc/fuse.conf

 #### mounting